Philippe Tondre: Career

 He had the opportunity to perform as a soloist with the Osaka Philharmonic Orchestra, the Hiroshima Symphony Orchestra, the Orchestre de chambre de Genève, the New Mozart Orchestra London, the Collegium Musicum Basel, the Stuttgarter Kammerorchester, the Stuttgart Radio Symphony Orchestra, the Orchestre de la Suisse Romande, the Kansai Philharmonic Orchestra, the Philharmonic Orchestra of Thailand, the Budapest Festival Orchestra, the Munich Chamber Orchestra, the "Ensemble La Folia", the Bavarian Radio Symphony Orchestra, the Kammerakademie Potsdam, the MDR Sinfonieorchester Leipzig, the Saito Kinen Festival Orchestra, the Philadelphia Orchestra and participates in many festivals in Asia, Europe and the United States.

 In 2013, Tondre played the German premiere of James MacMillan's Oboe concerto under the direction of the composer in Stuttgart with his orchestra.
 In June of the same year, he played his "Debüt Konzert" at the Berlin Philharmonic with the Deutsche Sinfonie Orchester Berlin.
-He shared with Jacques Zoon the Japanese premiere of Gyorgy Ligeti's Double Concerto with Seiji Ozawa's orchestra in Matsumoto in 2013 and participated in the ARTE program "Stars de Demain" presented by Rolando Villazón in Berlin.
+He shared with Jacques Zoon the Japanese premiere of György Ligeti's Double Concerto with Seiji Ozawa's orchestra in Matsumoto in 2013 and participated in the ARTE program "Stars de Demain" presented by Rolando Villazón in Berlin.
 He also leads numerous masterclasses in the United States, Canada, Germany, Great Britain, Italy, Belgium, France, Switzerland, Taiwan, China and Japan.

 In 2015 he joins the Budapest Festival Orchestra as Principal Oboe under the baton of Ivan Fischer and one year later becomes the Solo Oboe at the Leipzig Gewandhaus with Andris Nelsons, position he will hold one season before deciding to return to Stuttgart, rejoining the new named "SWR Symphony Orchestra" currently led by Teodor Currentzis.